dmm-bclabs/overlay-token/README.md

 <p align="center"><img src="docs/BridgeArchitectureRopsten.svg" width="70%" alt="Demo 2 Architecture"></p>

-- You have to start 41) Substrate Chain, 2) Bridge, 4) Ethereum Web UI, 5) Substrate Web UI.
+- You have to start 4  applications:
+  - 1) Substrate Chain
+  - 2) Bridge
+  - 3) Ethereum Web UI
+  - 4) Substrate Web UI
 - Also overlay token is need to be deployed on the Ethereum testnet.